Stephenville, New Jersey: Septic tank issues and sewer system improvement (1951–1953)

 On December 10, 1951, the Federal Economic Cooperation Administration presented a tour of the Stephenville community for ten French technicians and contractors visiting abroad.
 The community was singled out as an example of a well-built and well-planned ,low-cost residential development.
 Tufaro told the French engineers that to date, Stephenville had 267 dwellings built or under construction and that 143 of them were occupied.

 In mid-December 1951, Stephenville residents again brought up a complaint against the Oak Tree school district.
 While the school district had earlier that year agreed to provide bus transportation to Stephenville children via Park Avenue (because it consisted of a greater-than two mile distance from the school), the school district would be dispensing of that service once the Stephenville community was opened through to Plainfield Road, which reduced the distance from the school to less than a mile.
 Stephenville residents complained that Park Avenue and Plainfield Road were not safe walking routes for their children, due to thigh traffic, lack of sidewalks, and deep ditches cut along the sides of the roads.
 Mayor Forgione proposed that one of Stephenville's own streets, Harding Road (present day Harding Avenue), be extended northward to Oak Tree as a footpath, and that it be curved eastward so that the children would come out closer to Oak Tree School.
 Since the land between Stephenville and Oak Tree was still undeveloped owned by Raritan Township, the cost of creating the footpath would be minimal, and the township would then retain a right of way if and when Stephenville's development would extend north.

 In mid-January 1952, Stephenville residents again appealed to the Raritan Township Board of Commissioners and the New Jersey Department of Health for a second investigation to be conducted into the community's sewer problem.
-Trenton, New Jersey-based Prosecutor Alex Eber was appointed to represent Stephenville residents in the New Jersey Department of Health public board hearings.
-Meanwhile, Tufaro optioned between 140 to 160 acres of undeveloped land from the Raritan Park Company, located east of Plainfield Road, across from the established Stephenville community and north of the 31-housing construction site on halt under Arrowhead Park.
+Trenton, New Jersey–based Prosecutor Alex Eber was appointed to represent Stephenville residents in the New Jersey Department of Health public board hearings.
+Meanwhile, Tufaro optioned between 140 and 160 acres of undeveloped land from the Raritan Park Company, located east of Plainfield Road, across from the established Stephenville community and north of the 31-housing construction site on halt under Arrowhead Park.
 The land went east as far as Grove Avenue and north as far as Oak Tree Road, in a vast estate that once belonged to bridge engineer Gustav Lindenthal.
 On January 14, 1952, the residents formed the Stephenville Civic Association, unanimously appointing Donald Campbell as President.
 The association, which had the purpose of unifying the citizens of Stephenville into a common body and make policy for the residents of the development, met at the Oak Tree Firehouse.
 In late January 1952, residents began taking possession of completed houses on Maida Road and Homestead Road.